-These facts allow us to define the \emph{omnibus encoding}, $\omega$ from the set of all staircase gridded $321$-avoiding permutation to $\mathbb{P}^\ast$ as the mapping sending $\pi^\gridded$ to the unique word satisfying both the \textup{(PC)} and \textup{(SAC)}.
-We then define the two languages of most interest to us are then
+These facts allow us to define the \emph{omnibus encoding}, $\omega$, from the set of all staircase gridded $321$-avoiding permutation to $\mathbb{P}^\ast$ as the mapping sending $\pi^\gridded$ to the unique word satisfying both the \textup{(PC)} and \textup{(SAC)}.
+The two languages of most interest to us are then

-For most of the argument it is easier to ignore the greediness conditions and focus on $\L^\infty$, which has a simple alternative definition:
+For most of the argument it is easier to ignore the greediness conditions and focus on $\L^\infty$, which has a simple alternative characterisation:

 Translating the gridding conditions (G1) and (G2) to omnibus encodings, we immediately obtain the following characterisation of the language $\G^{\infty}$.